WICG/attribution-reporting-api/attribution_scopes.md

 In general, the approach here is to allow API callers to specify a list of strings for sources and triggers during registration that can be used for filtering before attribution takes place:

-* Allow finer-grained filtering before attribution, trading off additional filtering with noise levels
+* Allow finer-grained filtering before attribution, trading off additional filtering with source configuration flexibility

 ## Pre-Attribution Filtering